 Laws that require firearm owners to report lost or stolen firearms serve several public safety functions.
 These laws help deter gun trafficking and discourage straw purchasing, as well as assist lawful gun owners by facilitating the recovery of their lost or stolen property.
 They also help law enforcement disarm individuals who become ineligible to possess firearms.

 Laws requiring the reporting of lost or stolen guns deter gun trafficking (the diversion of firearms from the legal to illegal market) by providing law enforcement with indicators of trafficking and straw purchasing.1 When a gun is found at a crime scene and traced by law enforcement back to the original purchaser, that gun owner may falsely claim that the gun was lost or stolen to hide his or her involvement in trafficking or straw purchasing.
-Reporting laws put law enforcement on notice of such suspicious patterns of behavior by persons who repeatedly fail to file reports yet claim that their guns were lost or stolen after they are recovered from a crime scene.
-In addition, reporting laws put law enforcement on notice of persons who repeatedly report their guns lost or stolen, another indicator that the person may be trafficking firearms or engaging in straw purchasing.
+Reporting laws put law enforcement on notice of individuals who repeatedly: (1) fail to file reports yet claim that their guns were lost or stolen after they are recovered from a crime scene; or (2) report their guns lost or stolen, indicating that the person may be trafficking firearms or engaging in straw purchasing.

 Reporting laws also make gun owners more accountable for their weapons and make it easier for law enforcement to locate a lost or stolen firearm and return it to its owner.
 Timely reporting of gun thefts or losses also enables police to trace guns more effectively, and makes the successful prosecution of users of stolen guns more likely.